L\'evy Area Analysis and Parameter Estimation for fOU Processes via Non-Geometric Rough Path Theory: Long time asymptotic of L evy area of fOU processes

 \section{Long time asymptotic of L\'evy area of fOU processes}

-In this section, we study properties of fOU processes.
-We show the $\alpha$-Hölder continuity of fOU processes, and prove a long time asymptotic property of L\'evy area of fOU processes.
+In this section, we examine the properties of fOU processes.
+We establish the $\alpha$-H\"older continuity of fOU processes and prove a long-term asymptotic property of the L\'evy area of fOU processes.